-Toddler Travel: Car Travel Tips
+Toddler Travel Tips

 One of the most important keys to a smooth car ride!
 I found that a cooler bag works very well.
 It is narrow and flexible so it fits easier between seats.
 The insulated sides help keep thermos, water and baby bottles cool as well as keeping items like grapes, cheese at a nice temperature.
 For extra cooling I add a couple reusable ice packs.

 I store most of the snacks in zip lock freezer bags.
 Fruits in one, cracker snacks in another and cheese in a third.
 If it's a long trip I add more variety such as

+Diaper BagA bag designated for diaper and potty items that has sections or pockets is very handy.
+Organizing the diaper items makes it easy to do a quick change in the car or van without out digging for items or retrieving them from a suitcase or various bags.
 Store an extra changing pad or a disposable one in one of the pockets.
 Keeping an extra set of clothes in a zip lock is also helpful.
 I actually started keeping a tub of wipes in the car for quick clean up of faces and hands too.
 Keeping this bag stocked in your car for daily trips and refilling as needed made even day trips were helpful.